Between Two Worlds: Making Sense of Modern Life from Indigenous Perspectives

 Carlin Bear Don’t Walk is an award-winning Crow & Northern Cheyenne Artist from the Northern Cheyenne Reservation in Busby, Montana.
 The passion behind the purpose is wielding the power to inspire and motivate through the context of creation.
 Giving viewers a glimpse into that Reservation window where I come from.
 My Art is an expression of authentic narratives, imperative to where I live, blended with energetic pigments, reflecting experiences of my ancestors and relatives.
 It is true to form, true to self and real on every level because it embodies the essence of my existence from the perspective of my people.
 I want to represent for my community and be their voice, to tell their story in a way nobody has done it before.
 I create with the intent to uplift those in need, to build my community up with positivity through expression, action and demonstration.

-Allison Begay is a Native American artist originally from Steamboat Az and now currently resides in Milford Ma.
+Allison Begay is a Native American artist originally from Steamboat, Arizona and now currently resides in Milford, Massachusetts.
 His work explores the relationship between nature and technology through abstract tribal art.
-Begay received his Associates Degree for Lithography at Southwestern Indian Polytechnic Institute in Albuquerque NM.
+Begay received his Associate’s Degree for Lithography at Southwestern Indian Polytechnic Institute in Albuquerque, New Mexico.
 Begay works with Adobe Illustrator, acrylic paint, watercolor and oil paint.
 Allison’s inspirations come from his Navajo Cultural Heritage, his love for his family and music!

 Website: www.seewalker.com